50% OFF SHIPPING ON ORDERS OVER $300!

 Blue Neon Stiphodon Goby

-The Blue Neon Stiphodon Goby, known for its vibrant blue dorsal fins and striped body, is a popular choice among aquarists for its striking appearance and peaceful demeanor.
+The Blue Neon Stiphodon Goby , known for its vibrant blue dorsal fins and striped body, is a popular choice among aquarists for its striking appearance and peaceful demeanor.
 Whether housed in pairs or groups, these small creatures bring personality and charm to mature aquariums, though precautions should be taken to prevent their escape, as they are adept climbers.
-Despite their small size, reaching up to three inches in length, they are robust companions, often enjoying the company of Rasboras and non-aggressive Tetras.
+Despite their small size (up to three inches), they’re robust companions, often enjoying the company of Rasboras and non-aggressive Tetras.

-While the Blue Neon Stiphodon Goby adds vibrancy to any tank, it's better suited for experienced aquarists due to its escape artist tendencies and strict water quality requirements.
-Regular maintenance is crucial to ensure their well-being, as they are sensitive to declines in water quality.
+While the Blue Neon Stiphodon Goby adds vibrancy to any tank, it’s better suited for experienced aquarists due to its escape-artist tendencies and strict water-quality requirements.
+Regular maintenance is crucial to ensure their well-being, as they’re sensitive to declines in water quality.
 Originating from Japan, Taiwan, and Micronesia, they thrive in shallow, fast-moving water and benefit from tanks with ample organic structures for algae and biofilm growth.
-Adequate space and territory are essential, especially if multiple males are present in the tank.
+Adequate space and territory are essential, especially if multiple males are present.

-Native to Japan, Taiwan, and Micronesia the Blue Neon Goby is found in shallow, fast-moving water and is particularly sensitive to declines in water quality.
-Ensure your tank is set up with ample organic structures where algae and biofilm can grow as this is essential to its health and longevity.
-If multiple males are present, ensure the tank is large enough to provide ample territory.
+Native to Japan, Taiwan, and Micronesia, the Blue Neon Stiphodon Goby is found in shallow, fast-moving water and is particularly sensitive to declines in water quality.
+Ensure your tank is set up with ample organic structures where algae and biofilm can grow, as this is essential to its health and longevity.
+If multiple males are present, provide enough territory to avoid aggression.

 Cobalt Blue Dwarf Goby

-The Cobalt Blue Dwarf Goby, is a peaceful, small fish with a friendly demeanor compatible with shrimp and other small aquatic creatures making them an excellent choice for beginners starting a community tank. stunning fish guaranteed to bring life and character to your aquarium.
-This species is perfect for shrimp aquariums with its beautiful deep blue hue, especially prominent in aging males!
-Easy to care for and peaceful, these gobies mainly feed on biofilm and algae, making them ideal companions for small rasboras, tetras, loaches, and other nano fish.
+The Cobalt Blue Dwarf Goby is a peaceful, small fish with a friendly demeanor compatible with shrimp and other small aquatic creatures, making them an excellent choice for beginners starting a community tank.
+The stunning deep-blue hue, especially prominent in aging males, brings life and character to your aquarium.
+Easy to care for and peaceful, these gobies mainly feed on biofilm and algae, and pair well with Rasboras, Tetras, Loaches, and other nano fish.

 They thrive in fast-flowing streams and above waterfalls in their natural habitat.
-Oxygen-rich water is essential for their survival, and they prefer an aquascape with river rocks to mimic their native environment, although this isn't mandatory.
-Due to its sensitivity to changes in water parameters, maintaining a stable tank environment is crucial for their well-being.
-Aquarists must prioritize creating an optimal habitat to ensure the survival and health of the Cobalt Blue Dwarf Goby.
+Oxygen-rich water is essential for their survival, and they prefer an aquascape with river rocks to mimic their native environment (though that’s optional).
+Due to their sensitivity to changes in water parameters, maintaining a stable tank environment is crucial for their well-being.

-The Orange-fin Stiphodon Goby, also known as Stiphodon Maculidorsalis, stands out with its vibrant orange dorsal fins and striped body, making it a captivating addition to mature aquariums.
+The Orange-fin Stiphodon Goby , also known as Stiphodon maculidorsalis, stands out with its vibrant orange dorsal fins and striped body, making it a captivating addition to mature aquariums.
 With their peaceful demeanor and entertaining personality, these gobies are popular among aquarists.
-They can be housed in pairs or groups, but precautions should be taken to prevent them from escaping as they tend to climb glass.
-Despite their small size, reaching up to three inches, they bring excitement to any tank and are compatible with Rasboras and non-aggressive Tetras.
+They can be housed in pairs or groups, but precautions should be taken to prevent escapes, as they tend to climb glass.
+Despite their small size (up to three inches), they bring excitement to any tank and pair well with Rasboras and non-aggressive Tetras.

-Native to Indonesia, the Orange Goby is found in shallow, fast-moving water and is particularly sensitive to declines in water quality.
-Ensure your tank is set up with ample organic structures where algae and biofilm can grow as this is essential to its health and longevity.
-If multiple males are present, ensure the tank is large enough to provide ample territory.
+Native to Indonesia, the Orange-fin Goby inhabits shallow, fast-moving water and is sensitive to declines in water quality.
+Ensure your tank has plenty of organic structures for algae and biofilm growth.
+If you keep multiple males, make sure the aquarium is large enough to provide ample territory.

 Emily Dourm